A user’s ability to execute commands in a green-screen environment is controlled by the limit capabilities (LMTCPB) parameter on their profile.

 Traditionally, once a user gains access to command functions, the operating system does little to police when and how commands are run.
 A user with permission to power down the server during a weekend maintenance window can leverage that privilege at 10 a.m. on a Monday if they see fit.
 Programmers may utilize file editors to modify data in any file they have access to; even if corporate policy restricts it.
 And, security officers can simply turn off the server’s auditing functions despite regulatory compliance mandates to the contrary.
 The examples are endless.

-Powertech’s Command Security has forever altered the way administrators and auditors view the IBM i command line.
+Powertech Command Security for IBM i has forever altered the way administrators and auditors view the IBM i command line.
 By intercepting a command before it’s executed, a powerful rules-based engine conditionally determines if there are additional actions that should be performed before—or as part of—the requested command.
 While preventing a command from executing is the most requested action and one that is easily accomplished, numerous additional actions are available:

 - Overriding command parameters